Capgemini/powerapps-specflow-bindings/README.md

     name: "Sales App"
 ```

-The username and password will be set from an environment variable (if available) or will use the value from the config file if not found.
+The url, username, and password will be set from an environment variable (if found).
+Otherwise, the value from the config file will be used.

 ### Writing feature files